louisna/fcquic-sigcomm-demo-2025/README.md

 We provide Docker images and environment variables to automate deployment and connection with our source.

+__DISCLAMER__: On Windows/macOS, Docker containers are run within a virtual machine.
+It is thus impossible to connect to the local network of the host through the container, which is required to receive multicast packets...
+As such, I think the only way to still participate to the demo if you have a Window/macOS computer is to compile from source the binaries.
+I assure you, this is not big, because it's Rust.
+And you should have a valid Rust installation.
+I mean, Rust is nice, so you should work with Rust.
+So it's not a big deal, is it?

 ## Hosting your own Flexicast QUIC source

 We provide [an open-source extension of Flexicast QUIC based on Cloudflare quiche](https://github.com/IPNetworkingLab/flexicast-quic), which is based on our paper [Taking the Best of Multicast and Unicast with Flexicast QUIC](https://louisna.github.io/publication/2025-ccr-flexicast).